jefflinwood/ObjectiveCVideoQuickStart/README.md

 ## What is this project?

-This quick start will help you get video chat integrated directly into your iOS applications using Twilio's Video SDK.
+This quick start will help you get video chat integrated directly into your iOS applications using Twilio's Video Conversations SDK.
 This quick start is for Objective-C developers - if your app uses Swift, or if you are new to iOS, check out the Twilio Video Quick Start for Swift.

 Inside this quick start project, you will find a Conversations View Controller that contains all of the functionality necessary to show two video streams on one iOS screen - one video stream for your phone's video camera, and one for a remote video stream.